funtruth/MafiaBox-Dev/README.md

 ## 05/31/2019
 ### Major
+- [ ] parseType implementation

 ### Minor
-- [ ] Showing declared variables.
-May have to revert the removal of the "static" property of VAR_DEFAULT.
+- [x] Showing declared variables. ~~May have to revert the removal of the "static" property of VAR_DEFAULT~~.
 Created a new component for this (LogicDeclare) which accepts the overall vars, but filters them with "currentScope".
 This allows users to see the initial variables for the specific LogicView as well.
 - [ ] comparisons can probably be done using the same architecture as math operations are using.
 This would allow for updateType.operation instead of the messy equation that currently exists for if/elseif logic
-- [ ] spend some time looking at parseType implementation (along with the above comparison suggestion).

 ## 05/30/2019
 ### Major